wangmj17/JSONBench/README.md

 Enter the number corresponding to your choice:
 ```

-Enter the dataset size you want to run the benchmark for, then hit enter.
+Enter the dataset size for which you want to run the benchmark, then hit enter.

-The script install the database system on the current machine, then prepare and run the benchmark.
+The script installs the database system on the current machine and then prepares and runs the benchmark.

 ### Retrieve results